malucalle/coda4microbiome/_pages/about.md

   overlay_filter: "0.0"
   overlay_image: /assets/images/main01.jpg
   caption: "Photo by Malu Calle (c) 2021"
-excerpt: "Here's a short background about myself"
+excerpt: "Here's a short background about the team"
 ---

-## Bioscketch
+## Bioscketch: Malu Calle

 M.Luz Calle is Full Professor of Biostatistics and Bioinformatics and Head of the Biosciences Department, University of Vic – Central University of Catalonia.